sana-siddiqui3/cropguardian/README.md

 ```
 npm install leaflet
 ```
-To render the hourly forecast chart, you will need to import the chart.js library by running:
+To render the hourly forecast chart, you need to install the chart.js library by running:

 ```
 npm install chart.js